BenBroker/Monopoly-Simulator/README.md

 # Monopoly-Simulator
 What properties are the best in Monopoly?
 How can you guarantee a win every time?
-(You obviously can't, only read through this to gain a minor advantage :))
+(You obviously can't, but read through this to gain a minor advantage :))

 This project simulates full games of Monopoly using Python — four players, real property buying, house building, bankruptcies, and a winner at the end.
 I built it to explore how Monopoly plays out when you remove player trading (spoiler: the brown and dark blue properties win way more than they should).